Ernst Wilhelm Bohle: Trial and conviction

 Bohle surrendered to US forces on 23 May 1945 at Falkenau and was interned in Camp Ashcan with other high ranking Nazi officials.
-Bohle appeared on the 25th of March 1946 as a defense witness at the International Military Tribunal in Nuremberg.
+Bohle appeared on 25 March 1946 as a defense witness at the International Military Tribunal in Nuremberg.
 Subsequently, Bohle was tried as a defendant in the "Ministries Trial" ("Wilhelmstraßen-Prozeß"), one of the Nuremberg follow-up trials.
-Although he was acquitted of crimes against humanity, Bohle, in an unusual move, became the only defendant in the Subsequent Nuremberg trials to plead guilty to any charge.
+Although he was acquitted of war crimes and crimes against humanity, the tribunal ruled that Bohle and his department did persuade German business firms to fire Jewish employees working for them abroad."Bohle's acts and those of his department in persuading German business firms to discharge Jewish employees working for them abroad, while reprehensible from a moral standpoint, do not come within the scope of either count five of the indictment or of the crimes defined by the London Charter and Control Council Law No. 10."Bohle, in an unusual move, became the only defendant in the Subsequent Nuremberg trials to plead guilty to any charge.
 Bohle pleaded guilty to having been a member of the SS and assisted the prosecution in their case against the other defendants.
 Before entering his guilty plea, Bohle read a formal statement:

-I think it should be the solemn pledge and foremost duty of every German who held a leading position during the National Socialist regime, to do all in his power to remove from the name of Germany the blot which the deeds of criminal brains have cast upon it.
+"I think it should be the solemn pledge and foremost duty of every German who held a leading position during the National Socialist regime, to do all in his power to remove from the name of Germany the blot which the deeds of criminal brains have cast upon it.
 We know that a low estimate of human life and carelessness to human misery is not and never has been a trait of the German character, and for that very reason I think that we should frankly admit the atrocities that have been committed and that have defiled the German name in the world.
 I do not think that we should attempt to vindicate our own national honor solely by referring to crimes and misdeeds committed by others, some of which are undoubtedly on a par with what national socialism is accused of.
 I think we should be too proud for that.
 And I think – it is my firm conviction that the world will regain its belief in our national honesty only if we ourselves are honest and straightforward in our confessions and thereafter also in our will to make amends.
 I think we leading men have this responsibility, not only to the victims of these crimes but just as much to the German people, as such, who, with or without our participation, were misled and misguided and are today, without any fault of their own, outlawed in the world.
-That is what I understand by responsibility beyond that of my own work.
+That is what I understand by responsibility beyond that of my own work."